rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wordpress_login_enum.md

 ## Descriptions

 This auxiliary module will brute-force a WordPress installation and first determine valid usernames and then perform a password-guessing attack.
 WordPress and WordPress MU before 2.8.1 exhibit different behavior for a failed login attempt depending on whether the user account exists, which allows remote attackers to enumerate valid usernames.
-NOTE: the vendor reportedly disputes the significance of this issue, indicating that the behavior exists for "user convenience."
-More infomation can be found [here](https://www.cvedetails.com/cve/cve-2009-2335).
+NOTE: The vendor reportedly disputes the significance of this issue, indicating that the behavior exists for "user convenience."
+More infomation can be found in [CVE-2009-2335](https://www.cvedetails.com/cve/cve-2009-2335).

 ## Verification Steps